mafelisilda/nyc-mobility/docs/data_dictionary.md

 - `dropoff_zone_key`
 - `weather_key`

-The Gold validation process verifies that these foreign keys are populated.
+Gold validation verifies these relationships.

 ## Metadata

-Ingestion metadata is retained through Bronze and Silver to support lineage and troubleshooting.
+Ingestion metadata is retained through Bronze and Silver for lineage and troubleshooting.

+Taxi quarantine additionally records:

+- `quarantine_reason`
+- `quarantined_at`

 Gold focuses on analytical attributes, measures, and dimensional relationships.